Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Methodology

-This soft assignment allows all codebook entries to receive gradient updates proportionally to their participation in the quantized representation, thus mitigating the pre-mentioned self-reinforced loop of deterministic VQ.
-During inference, the model reverts to deterministic hard assignment by selecting the codeword with the maximum logit $j = \arg\max_j p_i (\mathbf{C}|h_i).$
+Because $\tilde{\mathbf z}_i$ is a differentiable weighted sum of all codewords, gradients propagate to each $\mathbf e_k$ proportionally to $\tilde p_{ik}$, rather than only to the selected entry in deterministic VQ, thereby mitigating the aforementioned self-reinforcing loop.
+During inference, the model reverts to deterministic hard assignment by selecting the codeword with the maximum logit $j = \arg\max_j \pi_{ij}$ and setting $\mathbf z_i = \mathbf e_{j}$.

-\myparagraph{Structure-Aware Regularization} To mitigate token co-assignments induced by the redundancy of graph data, we incorporate feature and structural similarities to regularize the token assignment distribution, encouraging the model to avoid overuse of specific codebook entries.
-Our key insight is that while structurally or semantically related nodes should share similar representations, they should nonetheless be assigned to distinct tokens to preserve codebook diversity.
-Thus, we distinguish between similar and dissimilar node pairs based on feature and structural similarity.
-Formally, for a given anchor node $v$, we define: \begin{itemize} \item \textbf{Positive set} $\mathcal{N}_P$: consists of the top-K nodes that are either structurally or semantically similar to $v$.
-Specifically, this includes nodes that satisfy at least one of the following conditions: (1) they are directly connected to $v$, i.e., $a_{uv} = 1$, where $a_{uv} \in A$ is the adjacency matrix; or (2) they have high feature similarity to $v$, i.e., $\|x_v - x_u\| < \epsilon$, where $\epsilon$ is a predefined threshold. \item \textbf{Negative set} $\mathcal{N}_N$: consists of the top-K nodes that are dissimilar to $v$ in both structure and feature.
-Specifically, these are nodes that simultaneously satisfy: (1) they are not connected to $v$ in the graph, i.e., $a_{uv} = 0$; and (2) they exhibit low feature similarity to $v$, i.e., $\|x_v - x_u\| > \gamma$, where $\gamma > \epsilon$. \end{itemize} We encourage nodes in the positive set to have similar assignment distributions, while penalizing nodes in the negative set for having overlapping token distributions.
-Formally, given two nodes $v_i$ and $v_j$, we use $\tilde{p}_i$ and $\tilde{p}_j$ to represent their token assignment distributions $\tilde{p}_i(\mathbf{C} \mid h_i)$ and $\tilde{p}_j(\mathbf{C} \mid h_j)$ respectively.
-Then the distributions are regularized by an InfoNCE loss, which is defined as:
+\myparagraph{Structure-Aware Regularization} To mitigate feature redundancy and dense connectivity in graph data, we incorporate feature and structural similarities to regularize the token assignment distribution computed from Gumbel-Softmax Reparameterization, encouraging the model to avoid overuse of some specific codebook entries.
+Our key insight is that collapse arises when nodes are spuriously mapped to the same tokens due to overly similar embeddings caused by dense connectivity or similar features.
+Therefore, we explicitly distinguish between similar and dissimilar node pairs based on both feature and local connectivity: similar nodes can exhibit more consistent assignment distributions, while dissimilar nodes should be discouraged from sharing similar distributions.
+Formally, given an anchor node $v$, we define: \begin{itemize} \item \textbf{Positive set} $\mathcal{N}_P$: consists of $n$ sampled nodes that are either structurally or semantically similar to $v$.
+Specifically, $n$ positive nodes are sampled from the union of the following two candidate sets: (1) nodes directly connected to $v$; or (2) the top $K$ feature-similar nodes to $v$.
+Formally, the positive set is denoted as:

+where $a_{uv} \in \mathbf{A}$ is the adjacency matrix, sim(·,·) is the similarity function, $\mathbf{x}_v$ is the feature of node $v$.
+We apply the cosine similarity as the similarity function. \item \textbf{Negative set} $\mathcal{N}_N$: consists of $n$ sampled nodes that are neither structurally connected nor semantically similar to $v$.
+Formally, the negative set is defined as: